thomasWeise/moptipy/README.md

 3. `lastImprovementTimeMillis.x`: statistics about the time in milliseconds from the start of the run when the last improvement was registered
 4. `totalFEs.x`: statistics about the total number of FEs performed by the runs
 5. `totalTimeMillis.x`: statistics about the total time in milliseconds consumed by the runs
-6. `fesPerTimeMilli.x`: statistics about the number of FEs that the algorithms performed per second in average per run

 Here, the `.x` can stand for the following statistics: